lady-h-world/My_Garden/reading_pages/param_tuning_1.md

 [FLAML][6] is an automated HPO library published in 2021, powered by self-invented parameter searching algorithms, it aims at freeing users from selecting learners and hyperparameters while delivering fast and economical HPO results.

-While working on some garden business, Lady H. has experimented with these powerful seeds.
+While working on some garden business, Lady H. has experimented with these powerful sprouts.
 Let's look at a comparison between FLAML and Optuna through her experiments:

 <p align="center">
 <img src="https://github.com/lady-h-world/My_Garden/blob/main/images/The_Queen_images/flaml_vs_optuna.png" width="922" height="409" />